NoriSte/ui-testing-best-practices/sections/draft.md

     - [ ] snapshot management (like the cypress one)
     - [ ] dom-testing-library integration
     - [ ] automatic screenshot/video management
-    - [ ] Puppeeteer only: Node.js UI, make self-contained Node.js apps with a UI (thank to Carlo by Google)
+    - [ ] Puppeteer only: Node.js UI, make self-contained Node.js apps with a UI (thank to Carlo by Google)
     - [ ] automatic retry (cypress)
     - [ ] browser automation
     - [ ] common issues